irods/irods-legacy/iRODS/modules/webservices/README.txt

-There are two steps in using the web-servivces in micro-services.
+There are two steps in using the web-services in micro-services.
  1. The first step is to build a common library that can be used by all micro-services that connect to web services.
 This is done ONLY ONCE.
  2. The second step is done for each micro-service that is built.